Home >

 Registration required.
 Registration opens one month in advance.

-If you need accessibility accommodations, please contact us in advance at access@cincyart.org
+If you need accessibility accommodations, please contact us in advance at access@cincyart.org or fill out the accessibility request form.

 Get ready for **Art in Bloom 2025** at the Cincinnati Art Museum, returning April 24–27 for an unforgettable celebration of fine art and floral design! 🌸 Floral artists from all backgrounds are invited to apply by January 10, 2025, for a chance to showcase their work in this prestigious juried event.